 I also want to say a big thank you to all of you who have found my website in your search for support during this tough time.
 It means a lot to me to read your comments and hear your personal stories.
 You are not alone!
 There are better opportunities out there for you if you look hard enough.
 Believe in yourself and don’t give up!!
 I also highly recommend reading How to Engineer Your Layoff before you call it quits on your employer.

 Side hustling while I was working my crazy office job was one of the smartest decisions I’ve ever made.
 Now I am my own boss and have full control over the work that I do and when.
-I have several freelancing gigs and run my own business full-time now.
+I’ve taken on freelancing gigs, run my business on my own time, and am also a stay at home mom.

 I’m really thankful that the hard work and grueling hours I endured for so many years working in the mainstream corporate world and saving diligently have really paid off.
 Engineering my layoff truly gave me the confidence and freedom to escape the grind and countless days of stress.
-Now I wake up smiling every day and love what I do so much it doesn’t even feel like work!
+Now I wake up smiling every day.
+The freedom and flexibility with my schedule is priceless.

 Recommendations For Increasing Your Financial Freedom